-I love reading and sharing about goddesses - feminine power that has elevated my life but so overlooked by today's society.
+I love reading and sharing about goddesses and feminine power that have elevated my life but are so overlooked by today's society.

 Who Is Eos and Why Is She the Goddess of Dawn?

-According to the Greek methodology, Eos was a goddess born in the Titan clan, who was the second generation of gods and were considered to be the gods of nature.
-Eos was the daughter of Hyperion and Theia and had two siblings Helios and Selene.
-While Hyperion was one of the gods of the sun, Helios was another Sun god and Selene was the god of the moon.
+According to the Greek methodology, Eos was a goddess born in the Titan clan, who were the second generation of gods and were considered to be the gods of nature.
+Eos was the daughter of Hyperion and Theia and had two siblings, Helios and Selene.
+While Hyperion was one of the gods of the sun, Helios was another Sun god, and Selene was the god of the moon.
 Eos is one of the oldest Greek goddesses and is considered to have existed even long before the Greek culture developed.

-10 Facts of Eos And Her Desire for Handsome Men
+10 Facts About Eos and Her Desire for Handsome Men

 1. Curse of Eos

 The goddess of love, Aphrodite cursed Eos that her desire for men will never end after she heard that Eos had spent a night with her lover, Ares.
 Although Eos did not think she did anything wrong by sleeping with Ares as Aphrodite was already married to Hephaestus.